AndreiKorac/CTCI/readme.md

 The second is a library of assorted data structures and algorithms I wrote as practice over the course of each chapter, again with corresponding unit tests.

-The solutions and DSA implementations (and any associated tests) are by no means exhaustive and this is a continuous learning process.
+The solutions and DSA implementations (and all associated tests) are by no means exhaustive and this is a continuous learning process.

 ## Usage